 Balloon mortgages

-A balloon mortgage is a type of mortgage that does not fully amortize over the life of the loan, meaning that the borrower owes a large sum of money at the end of the loan term.
-Balloon mortgages can be either fixed-rate and adjustable-rate.
+A balloon mortgage is a type of mortgage that does not fully repay over the life of the loan, meaning that the borrower owes a large sum of money at the end of the loan term.
+Balloon mortgages can be either fixed-rate or adjustable-rate.
 With a fixed-rate balloon mortgage, the interest rate is locked in for the life of the loan, while with an adjustable-rate balloon mortgage, the interest rate can change over time.

 Government-backed loans